AdamTovatt/edaf05/exam/study_guide.md

     - Can be found using DFS by:
       * First DFS to get finish times (when we finish exploring all descendants of a vertex)
       * Then DFS on reversed graph in order of finish times (most recently finished first)
+    - Tarjan's Algorithm:
+      * More efficient method using a single DFS pass
+      * Tracks discovery time and low link value for each vertex
+      * Low link = earliest vertex that can be reached from current vertex
+      * When low link equals discovery time, found an SCC
+      * Time complexity: O(V + E)
+      * Space complexity: O(V)
+      * Advantages over Kosaraju's:
+        - No need for second graph traversal
+        - More efficient in practice
+        - Better cache behavior
   * Maze solving

 ### Breadth First Search (BFS)